andrasq/node-qprintf/Readme.md

 ## Related Work

-- [printf](https://npmjs.org/package/printf) is a complete printf with lots of extensions, but slow
+- [printf](https://npmjs.org/package/printf) is a complete printf with extensions, but slow
-- [sprintf-js](https://npmjs.org/package/sprintf-js) is a complete printf with some useful extensions, and ok fast
+- [sprintf-js](https://npmjs.org/package/sprintf-js) is a complete printf with extensions, and ok fast.
+Easy to speed up another 30%.